bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 ### PUT '/smurfs/123', where 123 is the Id of the smurf you want to modify

+- [ ] Update smurf on server and display new smurf list

 * For this endpoint to work, you'll need an `id` added to the URL, and at least one field to update on the Smurf object. `name` `age` `height`.
 * Example: